isandeepMakwana/SQL/NATURAL JOIN.md

 **NATURAL JOIN**

-In 'Natural Join' do not want to specify the situation it automatically locates the simller column and join bases of them.
+In 'Natural Join' we don't need to specify the condition it automatically locates the simller column and join bases of them.

 ```SQL